ahmadajmi/multilingualwithangular/multilingualwithangular.md

 Run `gulp build`

-Using this method directly on `$translateProvider` as:
+using this method directly on `$translateProvider` as:

 ``` javascript
   $translateProvider